What is a bioethanol fire?

 Store your bioethanol fuel bottles in a dry, cool place, away from direct sunlight or naked flames.

 What is bioethanol?

-Bioethanol - or simply ‘ethanol’ is a renewable energy source made by fermenting the sugar and starch components of plant by-products - mainly sugarcane and crops like grain, using yeast.
+Bioethanol (sometimes simply called “ethanol”) is a renewable energy source made from sugarcane and grain crops by using yeast to ferment the sugar and starch components of the plant’s by-products.

-Carbon dioxide is absorbed by plants.
-It is then processed via photosynthesis to help the plant grow.
-This infinite cycle of creation and combustion of energy makes bio ethanol a carbon neutral fuel source.
+Carbon dioxide is absorbed by plant life through photosynthesis.
+This infinite cycle of creation and energy combustion makes bioethanol a carbon-neutral fuel source.